colesmcintosh/pl-match-historian-v.2021/README.md

 # Premier League Match Historian (2020-2021 edition)
-Want to know a random day with a random match from the 2020-2021 English premier league season?
-I got you!
+A simple Node application that generates a snippet of information regarding an arbitrary match up from the 2020-2021 English Premier League season.